 Since the brain (and particularly the hypothalamus) is the organ in charge of regulating food intake and body fatness, one might guess that nicotine acts there either directly or indirectly.
 As predicted, nicotine infused directly into the hypothalamus reduces food intake (7), and a recent high-impact paper demonstrated in mice that nicotine exerts its effects on food intake primarily via POMC cells, a type of neuron in the hypothalamus that is important for the regulation of food intake and body fatness (8).

 Have Declining Smoking Rates Contributed to the Obesity Epidemic?

 Public health authorities have been waging a war on cigarette smoking since it was firmly established as a risk factor for a number of serious conditions (e.g., cancer and heart attacks)*.
 There's no doubt that regularly smoking cigarettes is bad for your health-- in fact it's probably one of the most unhealthy habits there is.
 However, smoking kept us leaner than we should have been in the 1950s, 1960s, and 1970s, likely preventing the gradual changes in the US diet and lifestyle from exerting their full effect on our waistline.
-As the appetite suppressive effects of cigarettes went away, and our diet became increasingly commercialized, per capita daily calorie intake increased by about 20 percent, and the adult obesity rate doubled.
+As the appetite suppressive effects of cigarettes went away, and our diets and lifestyles became increasingly commercialized, per capita daily calorie intake increased and the adult obesity rate rose.

 Here's a graph I prepared to illustrate the simultaneous changes in cigarette smoking and obesity prevalence in the US (based on CDC and NHANES data).
 I find it really striking: